 With dreams this is very far from the case.
 Many people report dreams that seem very real.
 So real, that on waking, they need time to adjust to the unreality of the dream and the emergent “real” reality of the new day.
 It is hugely significant that the mind can do this, that there is a facility in the brain that can arbitrate between realities, (and perhaps this fails in those we label as mentally ill).
 This exercise shows something most interesting, that being, we do not have dreams like a book or a movie, rather, we seem to join a dream that is already happening.
 This is why the exercise requires you to be dream-sleep deprived, for the most rapid descent possible into dream-sleep and the most rapid ascent out of it again.
 It is under these conditions that the dream can be seen as one you join.

-What does it mean, that we “join” a dream already happening?
+What does it mean, that we seem to “join” a dream already happening?
 Three options emerge, that might be exclusive or all true in some way:

 - An ever-changing dream has literally been going on all the time unconsciously and only becomes visible at the thresholds of sleep